shashankcic/Codechef/README.md

 # Codechef

-A repo for my codechef solutions
+This is the repository for my solutions to the Codechef challenges